-Fabtech’s prototype machining services provide an economical method of validating product design with rapid turnaround.
+Fabtech’s prototype machining services provide an economical method of validating your product with rapid turnaround.
 If it’s a new product prototype development and testing or building service on aftermarket components we have the prototype machining process that will meet your needs in the timeline you need it to.

 Fabtech prototype machining specializes in prototyping, low volume production, cnc prototyping, service, and aftermarket production.
-Fabtech’s prototype machining service also has in-house design and testing capabilities from simple to complex prototype jobs allowing us to offer production capabilities throughout a product’s life cycle.
+Fabtech’s prototype machining service also has in-house testing capabilities from simple to complex prototype jobs allowing us to offer production capabilities throughout a product’s life cycle.

 Fabtech’s 3D Printing Prototyping

-Fabtech offers designers and engineers a variety of options for prototyping, 3D printed design iterations, proof of concept development, and fit testing.
+Fabtech offers designers and engineers a variety of options for prototyping, 3D printed iterations, proof of concept development, and fit testing.

-Get started today by uploading your CAD design model, input requirements, and Fabtech will quote your 3D printed model.
+Get started today by uploading your CAD model, input requirements, and Fabtech will quote your 3D printed model.